 Regional workshop on eCITES Permitting Systems for the Asian Parties, held in Bangkok, co-organized by the CITES Secretariat and ESCAP.
 Presentations now online

 |CoP19 Side Event

 Implementation of e-permits: lessons learned and advancing towards an integrated digital solution for eCITES.
 Presentations now online

 CoP18 side-event documents

-|Standing Committee document that provides a summary and recommendations of the workshop on customs control of trade in CITES-listed species: Trends, technologies and opportunities for improved trade and regulatory control (23-25 May 2018, University of Gibraltar) (
+|Standing Committee document that provides a summary and recommendations of the workshop on customs control of trade in CITES-listed species: Trends, technologies and opportunities for improved trade and regulatory control (23-25 May 2018, University of Gibraltar)

-|SC70 Inf.
-8||EPIX onboarding: Simplifying the implementation of electronic permit information exchanges between Parties.
+|Standing Committee document that informs about a guidance on EPIX onboarding: Simplifying the implementation of electronic permit information exchanges between Parties.

 |Standing Committee document that shares the result of a survey on electronic systems and information technologies for CITES management (eCITES) (submitted by the Secretariat) and additional information provided by Parties.

 Describes structure, data elements, codes and the format of annual reports.
 As the information in an annual report is a subset of the data contained in the CITES permits this document also provides further specifications for data to be used in CITES permits.

 Web portal to validate a CITES XML permit against the specification of the ePermitting toolkit.
 The portal will return a technical compliance assessment.